visualive/va-onesignal-in-custom-post-types/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin is an Addon that makes "OneSignal Push Notifications" compatible with custom post types.
+This plugin is an Addon that makes "OneSignal - Free Web Push Notifications" compatible with custom post types.

 == Description ==

-This plugin is to be used with "OneSignal Push Notifications" Compatible.
-Do not disable or delete "OneSignal Push Notifications" Compatible.
+This plugin is to be used with "OneSignal - Free Web Push Notifications" Compatible.
+Do not disable or delete "OneSignal - Free Web Push Notifications" Compatible.

-= OneSignal Push Notifications =
+= OneSignal - Free Web Push Notifications =
 https://wordpress.org/plugins/onesignal-free-web-push-notifications/

 = Requires =